melinagallopin/appinetwork/README.md

 ## Examples

 This package implements a function `interface()` which ...
-Put a link to the vignette, userguide ....blablabalbalb
+Put a link to the vignette, userguide ...